Hire undefined on eSpeakers Marketplace

 Much of my work as a leadership keynote speaker and coach flows directly from this book.

-If you bring me in to speak, train, or coach, this book can be:
+Bring me in to speak, train, or coach, this book can be:

 • A pre-read to set the tone